Anastasia-Labs/aiken-design-patterns/README.md

 ### Stake Validator

-This module offers two functions meant to be used within a multi-validator for implementing a "coupled" stake validator logic.
+This module offers two functions meant to be used within a validator for implementing a "coupled" stake validator logic.

 The primary application for this is the so-called "withdraw zero trick," which